 - theft from your bank account or credit card and

 - No one can guarantee you a job or a visa to Canada.

-- Only officers at Canadian embassies, high commissions and consulates can decide to issue a visa.
+- Only immigration officers in Canada, at Canadian embassies, high commissions and consulates can decide to issue a visa.

-- Processing fees are the same at all Canadian visa offices around the world.
-We base fee amounts in local currency on official exchange rates.
+- Processing fees are the same for all of our services in Canada and around the world.
+Fees in local currencies are based on official exchange rates.
 They are the same amount as fees in Canadian dollars.

-- You usually pay fees for Canadian government services to the “Receiver General for Canada,” unless the visa office website states something different.
+- We will ask you to pay fees for Canadian government services to the “Receiver General for Canada,” unless we state something different on a visa office website.

-- ask you to transfer money through a certain private money transfer service or
+- ask you to transfer money through private money transfer service

-- use free email services, such as Hotmail or Yahoo Mail.
+- use free email services, such as Hotmail, Gmail or Yahoo Mail to contact you

-- You will find free application forms and guides for all types of visas on the Citizenship and Immigration Canada (CIC) website.
+- You will find free application forms and guides for all our services on our website.

-- Be careful if the salary of the job you are applying for seems too high to be real.
+- Be careful if the salary of a job you are applying for seems too high to be real.